acryptos/docs.acryptos.com/faq.md

 * The exchange fees are set to 0.04%, which is almost 10 times cheaper than the 0.3+% charged by all the other UniSwap and SushiSwap clones.

-  All this is thanks to Curve’s [specialized algorithm tailored for trading of stablecoins and other pegged assets](https://www.curve.fi/stableswap-paper.pdf).
+  All this is possible thanks to Curve’s [specialized algorithm tailored for trading of stablecoins and other pegged assets](https://www.curve.fi/stableswap-paper.pdf).

 ### 7. What is the difference between APR and APY?